mongodb/docs-meta/source/style-guide/includes/terms/f.rst

      :icon-fa4:`times-circle` Use *serious* instead.

    FCV
-     A MongoDB term that describes the "feature compatibility version" of a server.
+    MongoDB abbreviation for the "feature compatibility version" of a server.
 Use all uppercase: ``FCV``.
 Don't use mixed case: ``fCV``.